min2ha/ukwa-site/content/target/56850/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: the exit bill

 When the UK leaves the EU it is expected to make a contribution towards the EU’s outstanding financial commitments.
 The media have labelled this as an ‘exit bill’ or ‘divorce bill’, the EU see it as a matter of ‘settling the accounts’.
 The issue will be discussed in the first phase of Brexit negotiations, under the title of the ‘single financial settlement’ (the settlement).